 And Mitsukoshi is also home to one of my highly recommended “Drink Around the World Showcase” stops, the sake bar.
 Japan’s sake bar is located in one of the store’s quiet nooks.
 There, you can enjoy a sip or a sampler, getting an education in the rice-wine along the way and then purchase a bottle (or two) for later consumption.

-I do confess, though, that I much prefer the dining experience at Japan’s table-service restaurants, the contemporary Tokyo Dining, for a terrific sushi bar, and Teppan Edo, for some entertaining tableside cooking.
+Many Disney guests much prefer the dining experience at Japan’s table-service restaurants, the contemporary Tokyo Dining, for a terrific sushi bar, and Teppan Edo, for some entertaining tableside cooking.
 These restaurants are pricier options than Yakitori house, but the quality of the dishes and ambiance make dining at either spot worthwhile.